hchsueh/Diagnosing.Alzheimer.Disease/README.md

 ### 4. MODELING APPROACH AND PROJECT TRAJECTORY

-#### Overview of Project Trajectory

 #### Overview of Modeling Tools
 __We examined 17 different statistical models in total__ to select the optimal algorithm for predicting AD at baseline.
 All models used were derived from scikit-learn (sklearn) packages and executed in Python.
 Our data exploration, modeling approach, and progressive improvements to the baseline model are detailed next.
 Some caveats and limitations of our approach are mentioned directly in the text that follows; a more detailed examination of these conditions is provided in Appendix G.
 <br />

 __To satisfy the requirement of CS209A, we have adopted the following three advance models:__